Roman people

 The collapse of the Western Roman Empire in the 5th century ended the political domination of the Roman Empire in Western Europe, but Roman identity survived in the west as an important political resource.
-Through the failures of the surviving Eastern Roman Empire, also called the Byzantine Empire, of reconquering and keeping control of the west and suppression from the new Germanic kingdoms, Roman identity faded away in the west, more or less disappearing in the 8th and 9th centuries.
+Through the failures of the surviving Eastern Roman Empire (often termed the Byzantine Empire by later historians) of reconquering and keeping control of the west and suppression from the new Germanic kingdoms, Roman identity faded away in the west, more or less disappearing in the 8th and 9th centuries.
 In the Greek-speaking east, still under imperial control, Roman identity survived until the fall of the Byzantine Empire in 1453 and beyond.

 Whereas Roman identity faded away in most of the lands where it was once prominent, for some regions and peoples it proved considerably more tenacious.
 In Italy, "Romans" (Romani in Latin and Italian) has continuously and uninterruptedly been the demonym of the citizens of Rome from the foundation of the city to the present-day.
-During the Eastern Roman Empire and for some time after its fall, Greeks identified as Romioi, or related names.
+During the Eastern Roman Empire and for centuries after its fall, Greeks largely identified as "Romans" (Rōmaîoi or Romioi in transliterated Greek), even referring to vernacular Greek as the "Roman language" (Romaiki glossa).
 In Switzerland several names are Roman references: the Romands and the Romansh people.
 Several names derive from the Latin Romani (such as the Romanians, Aromanians and Istro-Romanians), or from the Germanic walhaz (a term originally referring to the Romans; adopted in the form Vlach as the self-designation of the Megleno-Romanians).